LittleBiggler/CoResidence/README.md

 Permutation importances tell us which of the purified features are indispensable for prediction, once redundancy is taken into account.
 Thus, PI doesn't just tell us which features align with a certain vector direction in a subspace, they tell us which subspaces are the most indispensible to model performance.

+# Back-Projected Beta vs. Permutation Importances
+SVD removes redundancy in the feature representation, but it does not remove redundancy in the predictive relationship to the target.

+Back-projected coefficients measure the model’s directional use of components.
+Permutation importance measures the model’s dependence on them for accuracy.
+Those are fundamentally different concepts, so they need not agree.

 # How to Run:
 Conda python env
 Don't run the final section "Addendum," because it takes forever, and it's just for fun.